Bento MCP Server

 create_broadcast"What automations do I have set up?"

-List email sequences and workflows
+List email sequences with their email templates

-list_automations"Show me template ID 123"
+list_workflows"Show me template ID 123"

 Get an email template's content by ID